Supporting Neurodiversity in the Workplace (Part 2)

 Of course, thought is redundant without decisive action.

-In my own research, I noticed it was indeed startling to read many articles that recognised neurodiversity (scoring big points) but failed to amend the language or manner in which they speak. .
+In my own research, I noticed it was indeed startling to read many articles that recognised neurodiversity (scoring big points) but failed to amend the language or way they approached these topics.
 Embracing the spectrum will require more than thought but a complete restructuring of our own lexicon; particularly with how we speak about and label those around us.
 Merely throwing the word around to feign some understanding won’t do much.

 I came across titles like;